 John Tyndall (1820 - 1893)

 John Tyndall, originally from Co Carlow, was an Irish experimental physicist, who quite literally discovered (and explained) why the sky is blue.
 His scientific interests were in everything from heat to sound to light, and also environmental phenomena.
-He discovered the scattering of light by small particles suspended in the atmosphere, and the resulting colour is known as Tyndall Blue.
+He discovered the scattering of light by small particles suspended in the atmosphere, and the resulting color is known as Tyndall Blue.

-As well as that – and as if that wasn't kudos enough – he was the first to realise the greenhouse warming effect of certain gases, and so several modern climate change institutes are named after him.
+As well as that – and as if that wasn't kudos enough – he was the first to realize the greenhouse warming effect of certain gases, and so several modern climate change institutes are named after him.

 Maria Edgeworth (1767-1849)